-Verified Legal Opinion or Account Letter: DigiCert also accepts and relies on Verified Legal Opinions and Verified Accountant Letters to establish Applicant has an active current Demand Deposit Account with a Regulated Financial Institution the address of Applicant's Place of Business and that business operations are conducted there.
+Verified Legal Opinion or Account Letter: DigiCert also accepts and relies on Verified Legal Opinions and Verified Accountant Letters to establish Applicant has an active current Demand Deposit Account with a Regulated Financial Institution, the address of Applicant's Place of Business, and that business operations are conducted there.

 Additionally, the Guidelines require that DigiCert verify the following prior to certificate issuance: actual, current legal existence and identity; physical location; telephone number; and ownership or control of the domain name of the Applicant.
-The Guidelines also require DigiCert to confirm the accuracy of this information on an annual basis.
 In any case where such requirements cannot be confirmed through the methods identified below, DigiCert will rely on a Verified Legal Opinion from Applicant's legal counsel or a Verified Accountant's Letter from Applicant's accountant as confirmation of the accuracy of the Applicant's assertion in regard to that requirement.